Removal

-1. Loosen the union nut and disconnect the vacuum hose from the brake booster (see fig. 12.1).
+1. Loosen the nipple nut and disconnect the vacuum hose from the brake booster (see fig. 12.1).

-Pic.
-12.1.
-Nut of the union of a vacuum hose to the amplifier of brakes (shown by arrow)
+Fig. 12.1.
+Nut of the vacuum hose fitting to the brake booster (shown by arrow)

 2. Trace the hose back, then disconnect it from the intake manifold/pump fitting (depends on the model) and remove the hose and valve from the engine.